c

 Grouse Lake from Desolation Trail Trail to Grouse Lake from Emerald Bay

-Grouse Lake and the well-worn trail out of Emerald Bay to Grouse Lakes.
-The two Grouse Lakes sit between great shoulders of granite below the East side of Phipps Peak.
-See the previous page, North, for a picture of the trail junction down to Grouse Lakes just above Rubicon Lake.
+The two Grouse Lakes sit between the great shoulders of granite ridges dropping off below the East Flank of Phipps Peak bracketing Phipps Pass.
+See the previous page to our North, for a picture of the trail junction down to Grouse Lakes just above Rubicon Lake.

 top of page